AmritRajCoder/COVID-19/README.md

 # COVID19
 This site tells you more about the deadly virus spreading all over the world with information like:
-What it is
+What it is,
-Prevention Practices
+Prevention Practices,
 Timeline etc.